JamesRudd-Jones/BifurcaGym/README.md

 - More verification of environments to reality, unsure exactly how to do this
 - Create utils for certain env types, e.g. discrete time chaos may all share a projection func
 - Do we even need a vmap wrapper since it is pretty easy to do?
 If we do then make some tests for it
+- The benefit is that rewards can easily be adjusted by the user.
+We have tried to keep it comprehensive in that reward functions require the action taken (good for many control tasks where we want to minimise a control signal), the original state, the transitioned to state (allows easy one step state comparison), plus the definition of a key if stochatic rewards are beneficial.
+However, thought needs to go into how the random process is managed if comparing rewards from the environment with rewards calculated from collected trajectories.
+A benefit of Jax though is it can be fairly easy to store and track random keys to that this would be possible if needed.

 Add the following envs:
 - N Link Pendulum